UK Grocery Chain Feeds Sustainability Plan with LED Overhaul

 Already, Sainsbury’s has achieved remarkable results with zero waste to landfills since 2013, $10 million invested over a five-year period in helping customers reduce waste, and the chain now uses one billion fewer liters of water annually than it did in 2005.

 Sainsbury’s has also set the bar high to cut carbon emissions by 30% compared to 2005 baseline levels.
 To date, the company has eliminated more than 7,992 tons of CO2 emissions simply by introducing an employee engagement program that encourages its more than 162,000 associates to be extra mindful of making small changes that can add up to big savings, such as closing refrigerator doors, turning down ovens and being sure not to pack freezers too full.
 All of this and more was undertaken with the goal of becoming the U.K.’s ‘Greenest Grocer.’

 Sainsbury’s is also experimenting with solar panels to offset its energy usage, is exploring more efficient refrigeration units and has begun to test new technologies in the transport of foods to prevent waste.
 The supermarket is also upgrading all stores with LED lighting.

-In fact, through 2016, 49% of Sainsbury’s real estate, including stores, distribution centers and service locations, had already made the switch to LED.
-And throughout 2017 and 2018, the grocer is installing approximately 250,000 additional LED fixtures in another 450 stores, with help from Current.
-Upgrading its lighting alone is expected to cut Sainsbury’s total energy use by 58% by 2020 and reduce greenhouse gas emissions by more than 3% annually, marking a significant contribution to overall sustainability objectives.
+In fact, 49% of Sainsbury’s real estate, including stores, distribution centers and service locations, had already made the switch to LED.
+The grocer is installing approximately 250,000 additional LED fixtures in another 450 stores, with help from Current.
+Upgrading its lighting alone is expected to cut Sainsbury’s total energy use by 58% by end of 2020 and reduce greenhouse gas emissions by more than 3% annually, marking a significant contribution to overall sustainability objectives.